 The Journal is a free, personalised online programme.
 It’s easy to use and all you need is access to a computer or mobile device.
 JK, alongside mental health experts will take you through a series of online lessons to cover everything you need to know:

 - How to stay positive

 - The 4 lifestyle changes that improve mental health

 You’ll learn each skill in a short online lesson and then JK will work with you to build the practical changes into your weekly routine.
 Most people do the online learning in about 20 minutes then practise the skills over one week, but you can take as long as you like.

 You’ll also get email and text reminders for each lesson and practical task you need to do.
 The Depression Helpline 0800 111 757 is available 24/7 if you need any help.

 How do you sign up?

 The Journal starts by taking the self-test.
 The self-test is a good tool to help you identify if you’re experiencing the signs we associate with depression and when to get professional help that’s right for you.
-In your results you'll see a link to start the programme.
+In your results you'll see a link to start The Journal.
 Your score from the test will be transferred to your Journal, so you can see changes over time.

 Who can The Journal help?

 Anyone can do this programme and benefit from it.
 It has been designed mainly for people experiencing mild to moderate depression or anxiety but it might also be helpful for those who have more severe conditions.

 If you’re experiencing more severe depression and aren’t receiving support (tautoko) from a mental health professional contact the Depression Helpline for more information.

 The programme teaches skills more suited to people over the age of 16 years-old.
 For young people needing support with their mental health visit The Lowdown, the information on this website is specifically designed for young people.

 If you’re supporting someone with depression or anxiety, you can encourage them to do The Journal themselves and help them stay motivated through the programme by: